StevensND/ue4-emuswitch-60fps/README.md

 - Demon Slayer -Kimetsu no Yaiba- The Hinokami Chronicles: Speed Up

-## Games that doesn't work with this method
+## Games that I tested and doesn't work with this method

-- Octopath Traveler II
 - Life is Strange: True Colors

 ## Thanks to